 Students who officially withdraw in writing by the fifth Saturday session of the fall or spring semesters will be eligible for a partial tuition refund for that semester according to the tables below.
 Any student attending any part of a scheduled class session will be considered in attendance for the entire session.
 Fees and charges for books and materials are not refundable.

 Dropping by Refund %

 Week in residence or 1st session 80

 2nd session 70

 3rd session 60

 4th session 50

 5th session 40

 6th session 0

 Executive MBA

-Math and Statistics Camp, Family BBQ follows

-on July 11 June 27, July 11, and July 18, Saturdays
+Math and Statistics Camp June 25, July 2, and July 9, Saturdays